softwaremill/sttp/docs/responses/basics.rst

 .. note::

   If the request completes, but results in a non-2xx return code, the request is still considered successful, that is, a ``Response[T]`` will be returned.
-See :ref:`response body specifications <responsebodyspec>` for details on how such cases are handled.
+See :ref:`response body specifications <responsebodyspec>` and/or :ref:`handling non 2xx responses <responsebodyspec_handlenon2xx>` for details on how such cases are handled.

 Response code
 -------------